 We’re pleased to announce that director Broderick Fox is one of 12 California artists awarded a 2014 Artistic Innovation Grant from the Center for Cultural Innovation.
-Fox will put the finds towards sound design on his next documentary ZEN & THE ART OF DYING.
+Fox will put the funds towards sound mixing on his next documentary ZEN & THE ART OF DYING.

 Click here for a full press release about CCI, the grant, and Fox’s new film!